 People in Palawan are welcoming, charming and super friendly to foreigners.
 Most of them speak English and Tagalog.
 As I mentioned earlier, poverty is prevalent there.
 Many families live in bamboo huts with no access to electricity and water supply.
 Can you believe that some of them have to walk for hours to collect clean water?
 The city has only 12 hours worth of electricity on a daily basis from 6 pm to 6 am.
 Most hotels and resorts have their own power and water supply.

 Whew!
-That concludes our first day in Philippines.
+That concludes our first day in Palawan.
 What a jam-packed day of activities!
 Next week, we will explore popular island-hopping sites in the Honda Bay.
 Excited!